Wildsong/docker-ArcGISWebAppBuilder/README.md

 ### apps and db volumes

-The apps that are generated will be in apps/.
-There is a separate folder that has to be kept in sync, db/.
+The apps that are generated will be in "apps".
+There is a separate folder that has to be kept in sync, "db".

 I am trying to put the data that needs to be persisted into volumes so that it can be upgraded across version updates from Esri, which happen